Fraih001/programming_ecto/README.md

 Chapter 8

 ++ Come back to this chapter if working with forms

+Chapter 9

+++ To use the testing sandbox, add "pool: Ecto.Adapters.SQL.Sandbox" to the Repo config file
+++ Then, need to set the correct ownership mode
+++ Ownership mode affects the way the sandbox interacts with different processes.
+The three modes are: :auto, :manual, :shared
+++ To work around limitations of shared mode (able to share processes but unable to run tests concurrently), Ecto provides allowances.

+Chapter 10

+++